Superman (2025 film): Development

 Gunn and The Suicide Squad producer Peter Safran were announced as the co-chairs and co-CEOs of the newly formed DC Studios at the end of October 2022.
 A week after starting their new roles, the pair had begun developing an eight-to-ten-year plan for a new DC Universe (DCU) that would be a "soft reboot" of the DCEU.
-In mid-November, Gunn was publicly revealed to be writing a new DC film.
-Andy Muschietti, director of the DCEU film The Flash (2023), expressed interest in directing a Superman project with a similar tone to director Richard Donner's film Superman (1978).
+Andy Muschietti, the director of the DCEU film The Flash (2023), expressed interest in directing a Superman project with a similar tone to director Richard Donner's film Superman (1978).
 In early November, Cavill expressed interest in a future project that explored Superman's "capacity to give and to love" the people of Earth and to inspire others, and said he was looking forward to meeting with Gunn to discuss future opportunities.
-Work on the Man of Steel sequel stalled later that month while Gunn and Safran were developing their plans.

-In December 2022, Gunn said Superman was a big priority, if not the biggest, for DC Studios, before publicly announcing that he was writing a new Superman film.
+Work on the Man of Steel sequel stalled later that month while Gunn and Safran were developing their plans, at which point Gunn was publicly revealed to be writing a new DC film.
+In December, Gunn said Superman was one of the top priorities for DC Studios, before publicly announcing that he was writing a new Superman film.
 The film was set to focus on a younger version of the character and would therefore not star Cavill.
 There was potential for Gunn to direct the film as well.
 It would not retell the origin of Superman, and would focus on him as a young reporter interacting with key characters such as Lois Lane.
 Gunn and Safran met with Cavill to explain their decision and discuss potentially working with him for a different role in the future.

 In January 2023, Gunn and Safran unveiled the first projects from their DCU slate, which began with Chapter One: Gods and Monsters.
 Their Superman film was the first film in that chapter and was officially titled Superman: Legacy.
 It was given a release date of July 11, 2025, which coincides with the birthday of Gunn's late father.
 Safran wanted Gunn to direct the film.
 Gunn said Superman: Legacy would take specific inspiration from the comic book All-Star Superman (2005–2008) by Grant Morrison and Frank Quitely.
 The film was also inspired by the Superman animated shorts (1941–1943) and Superman: The Animated Series (1996–2000), and by other comics books such as: Superman: Birthright (2003–04); the "Brainiac" story arc (2008); Superman: Ending Battle (2002); Superman for All Seasons (1998); Kingdom Come (1996); Morrison's Action Comics run; and "Whatever Happened to the Man of Tomorrow?"
 (1986).
 Gunn considered using Brainiac as the antagonist for the film.
-Gunn also cited the kaiju film, Godzilla Minus One (2023) as an inspiration in regards to the humanity of the characters as well as the depiction of the giant monster that attacks Metropolis.
+He ultimately sought to "balance what was classic and what was completely new", and chose to incorporate imagery and aesthetics from the Silver Age of Comic Books alongside "authentic" storytelling that was focused on Superman's character.
+Gunn also cited the kaiju film Godzilla Minus One (2023) as an inspiration in regards to the humanity of the characters as well as the depiction of the giant monster that attacks Metropolis.